rkapl/qine/README.md

 It allows you to run QNX4 binaries on your Linux machine (like Wine).
 At least some of them.

+You can use it to run your QNX4 build on modern HW, without a VM.
+You can run your build in parallel.
+You can test.
+You can have fun.

 ## Demo
 [![asciicast](https://asciinema.org/a/msEDHD8S6WESRpJM3LV1DOWPo.svg)](https://asciinema.org/a/620602?autoplay=1)